Neuroscience

 Parkinson’s disease (PD): This is a neurodegenerative disorder that affects the dopamine-producing neuros present in the substantia nigra.
 Mutations in SNCA, UCHL1, PARK8/LRRK2 and PARK3 result in autosomal dominant PD, while mutations in PARK2, PARK7, and PINK1 result in autosomal recessive PD.
 NR4A2 and SNCAIP have been identified as susceptibility for PD.

-Key biomarkers for PD
+Key biomarkers of ALS

 Learn more about biomarkers for Parkinson’s Disease here.